stelligent/cloudformation_templates/labs/chef_compliance/README.md

 2. Create a Ubuntu 14 EC2 Instance a Private Subnet.
 3. Create a Windows 2012 EC2 Instance a Private Subnet.

-# TODO: Maybe I make this a generic template for setting up 3 instances and just point to it for the lab setup...
+### TODO: Maybe I make this a generic template for setting up 3 instances and just point to it for the lab setup...
 Then can be used by other labs as desired.
+Better yet write script that triggers all the templates as an option.